-- eight digits with a two-digit IC;

-- seven digits with a three-digit IC;

-- six digits with a four-digit IC.
+- seven digits with a three-digit IC; - six digits with a four-digit IC.

-Additionally, resources shorter in length than the required minimum number of digits are authorized following the CC + IC, on condition that the quantity of these resources is limited to 10% of the total capacity of the numbering resources for Networks determined by the operator.
+Additionally, resources shorter in length than the required minimum number of digits are authorized following the CC + IC, on condition that the quantity of these resources is limited to 10% of the total capacity of the numbering resources for Networks determined by the network operator.

-For calls utilizing the international ITU-T E.164-number for Networks, the maximum number of digits to be analysed is seven, which includes the three digits of the ITU-T E.164 country code, the identification code, and the initial significant digits (if any) of the subscriber number.
+For calls utilizing the international E.164-number for Networks, the maximum number of digits to be analysed is seven, which includes the three digits of the E.164 country code, the identification code, and the initial significant digits (if any) of the subscriber number.
 A minimum of the 3-digit country code and IC must always be analysed to determine the appropriate routing and charging.

-10 International ITU-T E.164-number for groups of countries
+10 International E.164-Number for Groups of Countries

-Principles, criteria and procedures for the assignment of international ITU-T E.164-numbers for groups of countries may be found in [ITU-T E.164.3] and [ITU-T E.190].
+Principles, criteria and procedures for the assignment of international E.164-numbers for Groups of Countries may be found in ITU-T Recs E.164.3 and E.190.

-International ITU-T E.164-numbers used by groups of countries consist of three fields: a shared three-digit ITU-T E.164 country code for groups of countries; a one-digit group identification code; and a subscriber number to a maximum length of eleven digits (see Figure 4).
-The maximum length of international ITU-T E.164-number used by groups of countries is 15 digits.
+International E.164-numbers used by Groups of Countries consist of three fields: a shared three-digit E.164 Country Code for Groups of Countries; a one-digit Group Identification Code; and a Subscriber Number to a maximum length of eleven digits (see Figure 4).
+The maximum length of international E.164-number used by Groups of Countries is 15 digits.

-10.1 Country code for groups of countries
+10.1 Country Code for Groups of Countries

-These are the first three digits of international ITU-T E.164-number for groups of countries.
-A country code for groups of countries is a shared (i.e., shared between GoCs) three-digit CC used in combination with a single-digit GIC to uniquely identify a group of countries.
+These are the first three digits of international E.164-number for Groups of Countries.
+A country code for Groups of Countries is a shared (i.e., shared between GoC's) three-digit CC used in combination with a single-digit GIC to uniquely identify a Group of Countries.

-10.2 Group identification code
+10.2 Group Identification Code

-A group identification code (GIC) is a single-digit code used to uniquely identify a group of countries.
-The GIC immediately follows the shared country code field within the international ITU-T E.164-number for groups of countries.
+A Group Identification Code (GIC) is a single-digit code used to uniquely identify a Group of Countries.
+The GIC immediately follows the shared country code field within the international E.164-number for Groups of Countries.

-10.3 Subscriber numbers
+10.3 Subscriber Numbers

-Subscriber numbers (SN) are the digits (to a maximum of eleven) which follow the CC + GIC fields and are used to identify individual subscribers or a point where a service is provided with the GoC.
+Subscriber Numbers (SN) are the digits (to a maximum of eleven) which follow the CC + GIC fields and are used to identify individual subscribers or terminals with the GoC.
 The minimum length of the subscriber number is nine digits, although a maximum of 10% of the total capacity of the numbering resources following the CC + GIC determined by the GoC is authorized to be shorter than nine digits in length.
-The structure and functionality of subscriber numbers is determined by the GoC and are administered and managed by the group identification code administrator (GICA).
+The structure and functionality of subscriber numbers is determined by the GoC and are administered and managed by the Group Identification Code Administrator (GICA).

-The maximum number of digits to be analysed for the processing of calls to international ITU-T E.164-numbers for groups of countries is seven.
-This includes the CC field (three-digit) plus the GIC field (one-digit) plus the first three digits of the subscriber number (SN).
+The maximum number of digits to be analysed for the processing of calls to international E.164-numbers for Groups of Countries is seven.
+This includes the CC field (three-digit) plus the GIC field (one-digit) plus the first three digits of the Subscriber Number (SN).
 A minimum of four digits (i.e., CC + GIC) must always be analysed to determine the appropriate routing and charging.

-11 International ITU-T E.164-numbering resources for Trials
+11 International E.164-numbering resources for Trials

-An ITU-T E.164 country code (i.e., 991) has been allocated to enable the conduct of trials of new international public correspondence services.
-Additionally, a three-digit trial identification code (TIC) field will be used in conjunction with the shared country code to uniquely designate trial numbers and participants.
-Details pertaining to the use of and the restrictions associated with this resource are contained in [ITU-T E.164.2].
+An E.164 Country Code (i.e., 991) has been allocated to enable the conduct of trials of new international public correspondence services.
+Additionally, a three-digit Trial Identification Code (TIC) field will be used in conjunction with the shared country code to uniquely designate trial numbers and participants.
+Details pertaining to the use of and the restrictions associated with this resource are contained in ITU-T Rec.
+E.164.2.